helensz98/Interactive-Lab-Hub/Lab 1/README.md

 ## Part C. Prototype the device

 **Give us feedback on Tinkerbelle.**
 I managed to set up tinkerbelle.
-It's a good system but a bit confusing becuase there is a lag between clicking the play audio button and the actual display of audio.
+It's a good system but a bit confusing becuase there is a lag between clicking the play audio button and the response.

 ## Part D. Wizard the device
 Take a little time to set up the wizarding set-up that allows for someone to remotely control the device while someone acts with it.
 Hint: You can use Zoom to record videos, and you can pin someone’s video feed if that is the scene which you want to record.